See Malaga’s castles, beaches, and museums from a red double-decker bus.

 FAQs

-The Red Route takes 77 minutes for the full loop.
-The Blue Route is 60 minutes.
-The Green Route is also 60 minutes.
-Most people don’t ride the full loop more than once.
-They do it once to get an overview, then hop off at two or three places to explore on foot.
+The Red Route, the main loop, takes 77 minutes end to end.
+The Blue and Green routes each run about 60 minutes.
+Most people ride a full loop once to get their bearings, then hop off at two or three stops to explore on foot rather than sitting through the whole circuit again.

-You can start at any stop.
-Most people begin at Vialia (the train station, Stop 1 on Red and Blue routes), Plaza de la Marina (Stop 4, near the old town), or Paseo de la Farola (Stop 7, near the cruise terminal).
-Your ticket works at any stop on any route.
+You can start at any stop, since your ticket works across the whole network.
+Most riders begin at Vialia, the Renfe train station and the first stop on the Red and Blue routes.
+Plaza de la Marina near the old town and Paseo de la Farola near the cruise terminal are the other common starting points.